 There aren’t many workplaces that have you working completely independently, isolated from all other human beings.
 This means you will be working in a team.
 Emotional intelligence means that you are able to understand other people”s emotions and their resulting actions.
 In turn, this will result in you working more cooperatively and thus more effectively with other individuals.

-With an enhanced understanding of your own emotions comes an improved ability to manage them.
-Individuals with high emotional intelligence are likely to be able to keep their temper in check, but also prevent themselves from falling in a slump or experiencing significantly increase levels of anxiety.
+With an enhanced understanding of your own emotions comes and improved ability to manage them.
+Individuals, with high emotional intelligence are likely to be able to keep their temper in check, but also prevent themselves from falling in a slump or experiencing significantly increase levels of anxiety.

 4. It helps you to deal with change

 Every person responds differently to change.
 Help to read a situation, understand how people and feelings and predict how they might behave.
 This skill makes it significantly easier to navigate change when people can become irrational and emotional.
 It also helps you to identify and manage your own emotions when you experience change.